 What do I do after the test?

 You may remove the tape and cotton in about 20 to 30 minutes.
-Call your caregiver to get the results of your test.
-Your caregiver will explain what your test results mean for you.
-Follow the instructions of your caregiver.
+Call your healthcare provider to get the results of your test.
+Your healthcare provider will explain what your test results mean for you.
+Follow the instructions of your healthcare provider.